 Graduate candidates who want to complete a Master’s degree in Special Education and add an endorsement in Behavior Disorders or Mild/Moderate Disabilities (Special Education), can select one of these programs.

 Upon completion of the course work listed on the plan of study, students register for comprehensive exams.
 All work for “incompletes” must be completed and grades posted prior to the exam registration deadline.
-Students must complete a Comprehensive Exam form and turn it into their advisor.
-Once your advisor approves you to sit for comps, you will be emailed a list of study topics.
+Students must complete a Comprehensive Exam form at least one month prior to the exam date and turn it into their advisor.
 Questions should be directed to the candidates advisor.

 All candidates in this department must obtain the permission of their academic adviser prior to applying for and registering for student teaching/practicum.
 All candidates must complete one (or more) student teaching/practicum or externship experience as part of their preparation.
 This experience must be an all-day, 16 week experience in the endorsement area.
 Admission to a student teaching/practicum is by application only.